-Especially in the last couple of months, the web has a become a more visual place.
+Especially in the last couple of years, the web has become a more visual place.
 GIFs, memes, emojis, screenshots and other visual elements are widely used on the web today.

-Not only used in private conversations, visual elements are reshaping other areas, such as bug reporting as well.
+Not only used in private conversations, but visual elements are also reshaping other areas, such as bug reporting as well.

 In this article, I’m going to focus on the role of humans in bug reporting and answer the question about the role of visual elements in bug reports.